 1932- The Rosebud Bank closed during the Depression, never to reopen.

 1940- Rosebud Census was 78 people.

 1947- Rosebud was upgraded from town to City.

 1949- Rosebud's American Legion Post 587 received it's Charter.

 2005- Businesses started opening as a destination for antique seekers,

 day trippers & travelers enroute from St. Louis to Lake of the Ozarks.

 The Rock Island Trail Project

-The Rock Island Railroad was instrumental in the growth of Rosebud and although it is now closed to rail traffic, there is a new push to turn that railroad into a Missouri biking path similar to the Katy Trail.
+The Rock Island Railroad was instrumental in the growth of Rosebud and although it is now closed to rail traffic, there will be work to develop the railroad into a state trail similar to the Katy Trail.
 The vision of Missouri Rock Island Trail, Inc. is to preserve a major transportation corridor as a world class linear park that enhances communities, stimulates economic development and expands healthy recreational opportunities.
 We are more than antiques, shopping & food.
 To learn more about this project and keep up to date by following their Facebook page.
 ROCK ISLAND TRAIL Facebook or visit the ROCK ISLAND TRAIL WEB PAGE.